 Meanwhile, drizzle peaches lightly with oil.
 Place flesh side down on the grill and cook for 5 minutes, flipping halfway, or until charred and nicely caramelized.
 Set aside once cooked.

-Slice the pork into medallions, serve with the peaches and turmeric sauce.
+Slice the pork into medallions, serve with the peaches and turmeric sauce, (turmeric can provide health benefits)

 A Family Business, A Tradition of Quality, A Commitment to a Better World